8128/Auto-Paper-Summary/README.md

 Text Summarization usually has two approaches, extractive and abstractive summarization.
 Our final product is designated to extractive summarization.
  * **Extractive methods** — Involves the selection of phrases and sentences from the source document to make up the new summary.
- * **Abstractive methods** — It involves generating entirely new phrases and sentences to capture the meaning of the source document.
+ * **Abstractive methods** — Involves generating entirely new phrases and sentences to capture the meaning of the source document.

 Usage
 ================
+.
+.
+.
+.
+.
+.

 Technology Selection
 ================